 While staying in Salamina, we leave one day aside for a trip over to the hamlet of San Felix and the nearby Samaria Valley.
 Here we will find the national tree of Colombia, the Quindío Wax Palm.
 The wax palm (also known as Palma de Cera or Ceroxylon Quindiuense) is the tallest palm in the world, and was officially adopted as a national symbol of Colombia in 1985.
 Found along the central and eastern Andes of Colombia, the Cocora valley of Quindío department is a popular place for visitors to see these magnificent trees that can grow up to a height of 60m (~200 ft).
 The trip is filled with spectacular scenery and once you arrive you feel like you have somehow discovered a special place that hardly any other foreigner has set eyes upon.

-The sensory overload of this wicked trip continues today as we take to the road for the long but beautiful ride to Mariquita, a town drenched in historic ruins and sensational natural surroundings that hide a bevy of waterfalls.
+The sensory overload of this South America motorcycle trip continues today as we take to the road for the long but beautiful ride to Mariquita, a town drenched in historic ruins and sensational natural surroundings that hide a bevy of waterfalls.
 We leave the high-altitude mountains behind to soak up the heat of the low-lying valleys.

 Today, we tackle one of the most exciting rides of the entire trip: a 2,200m (7,200ft) ascent to reach Bogota, the capital of Colombia.
 You’ll need steely nerves to tackle traffic in the big smoke BUT you’ll be rewarded with an afternoon’s visit to the most prized landmarks in La Candelaria, a mouth-watering hot chocolate with side-serve of soft cheese (trust us, you’ll be a convert!) and, for dinner, a steaming bowl of ajiaco soup, a Bogota specialty that packs an insanely tasty punch.